Louisiana's Culinary Hall of Fame

 What is it?
 Pork butt, shank and fat, seasoned with salt, garlic and cracked black pepper.
 True andouille is smoked over pecan wood and sugar cane, giving the meat a sweet, dark flavor.

 What is it?
-A Creole take on Spanish paella, containing chicken, sausage, long-grain rice, and the combination of onions, bell peppers and celery known as the “trinity.”
+A Creole take on Spanish paella containing chicken, sausage, long-grain rice and the trinity.
 Served traditionally out of a big black pot, it’s one of the spicier signature dishes you’ll find in Louisiana.
+Get a jambalaya recipe.

-Where to find it: Start in Gonzales, a town known as the world’s capital of jambalaya — the Jambalaya Festival is held there every May.
-Dwyer’s Café and Randol’s, both in Lafayette, are other sure bets for fresh jambalaya.
+Where to find it: Start in Gonzales, a town known as the world capital of jambalaya — the Jambalaya Festival is held there every May.
+Dwyer’s Café in Lafayette is another sure bet for fresh jambalaya.

-What they are: a sugary, buttery candy made from butter, brown sugar and pecans, cooked in a kettle and dried on wax paper.
+What is it?
+A sugary, buttery candy made from butter, brown sugar and pecans, cooked in a kettle and dried on wax paper.
 French nuns brought these Creole treats to New Orleans in the 1700s.